Staten Island to the Oakwood Section

-Your honest guide to moving to Oakwood: homes, property taxes, schools, and how it really compares to New Jersey.
+Your guide to moving to Oakwood in Staten Island: homes, property taxes, schools, and what living here is really like.

 Oakwood · Staten Island · 10306

-If you're weighing Oakwood against a town across the bridge in New Jersey… read this before you fall for the listing photos.
+If you've been circling Oakwood for the detached house, the yard, and the water… read this before you fall for the listing photos.

-Oakwood sits in the middle of that decision.
+Oakwood checks that list.
 East Shore.
 A few minutes from the bay.
-Detached homes, real yards, and a property-tax structure that quietly does something a $1.4M Marlboro house can't.
+Detached homes, real yards, and a property-tax bill quiet enough to let you actually live in the house.

 This guide is the honest version.
 What your money actually buys.
 Where the flood line runs.
 What the commute really costs you in time.
-And where Oakwood beats New Jersey—and where it doesn't.
+And who shouldn't buy here at all.

 ≈$800K Typical Oakwood home